AndyNotfound/JourneyKickstart/README.md

 # Kickstarting My Journey
 This repository contains the very first website that I made, my practice file, all of them.
-It's quite lame but I'm glad I started it.<br><br>
+It's quite lame but I'm glad I started it.<br>

 And apparently after the exam, I started learning how to do deface, and web penetration, and make some deface script.
 What a fool I was back then.
 <br><br>